 - Theriot Award (for media and equipment development)

-Nominating a worthy member for one of these awards is a great way to recognize the valued work of our dedicated members and to honor them at the Awards Ceremony at the 2022 Joint Annual Meeting, June 26-30.
+Nominating a worthy member for one of these awards is a great way to recognize the valued work of our dedicated members and to honor them at the Awards Ceremony at the 2023 Joint Annual Meeting, June 26-30, in Providence, Rhode Island.

 Scholarship Applications Due April 1

-ASCLS Education & Research Fund Raises over $2,000 for Grants and Scholarships
+ASCLS Education & Research Fund Raises Nearly $2,700 for Grants and Scholarship

-Thank you to everyone who participated in the ASCLS Education & Research Fund Handmade for the Holidays fundraiser.
-The event featured a raffle, silent auction, and handmade items for sale, raising about $2,100 for ASCLS member research grants and scholarships for students in clinical laboratory science programs.
+Thank you to everyone who participated in the ASCLS Education & Research Fund, Inc., Handmade for the Holidays fundraiser.
+The event featured a raffle, silent auction, and handmade items for sale, raising about $2,700 for ASCLS member research grants and scholarships for students in clinical laboratory science programs.

 Established in 1953, the fund supports scholarships for clinical laboratory science students and funds research in laboratory science to be used for pilot studies, preliminary data collection, and early grants for investigators new to research.